codehassan20/CPP-DSA-codes/Sorting/Bubble Sort.md

     - ___Example :___ you have to sort the array elements in ascending order, but its elements are in descending order.

 ## Why Time Complexity = O(n^2) ?
+In worst case, array is sorted in opposite order(either ascending or descending)
 ```
   At pass 1 :  Number of comparisons = (n-1)
                      Number of swaps = (n-1)